cs-ed/impacts-stevewalston/README.md

   * Building upon the reading and take-away(s) in Investigation 2 and the information in Investigation 1, students select one category from a list such as:
     * Educational Policies
-    * Advertising Campaign
+    * Advertising Campaigns
-    * Outreach Project
+    * Outreach Projects
     * (Other ?)
   * Students working in pairs, or individually if necessary, will create a "product" that addresses inclusion/diverstiy.
 It is not realistic that a single policy, advertisement, etc. can be the comprehensive solution.
 Rather, students will be directed to focus on one aspect of the larger issue such as focusing on:
     * A method to increase inclusion rates of Native students
     * A method to increase inclusion rates of students from Rural locales
     * An advertisement that highlights the contributions in computing by one or more diverse groups
-  * At the completion of the "product" creation, students will share with the class.
+  * At the completion of the "product" creation, students will share what they have created with the class.

 ### Assessment